ishkapoor2000/To_Do_List_Stylized/README.md

 ## Look here!

-You can access the file from [file:///C:/Users/ISH%20KAPOOR/Desktop/ToDoApp/Todo/To%20Do%20Stylish/index.html] .
+Copy this link to access the file: file:///C:/Users/ISH%20KAPOOR/Desktop/ToDoApp/Todo/To%20Do%20Stylish/index.html